 Given what we already know about the home these five young children are about to be raised in, what common-sense predictions might we be able to come to with respect to the developmental experience these vulnerable new babies are about to have?

-What are the odds that these specific babies are going to be equipped with the soil, the sun, and the water they will need to grow up into happy, stable and holistically healthy adults?
+What are the odds that these specific children are going to be equipped with the soil, the sun, and the water they will need to grow up into happy, stable and holistically healthy adults?

 Let’s start with the soil.
 How healthy was the culture of Fred and Mary’s home?
 Was the environment physically, emotionally and mentally safe for babies to be raised in?
 Were the parents consistent and predictable in their behavior?
 Did the babies learn they had good reason to trust their caretakers?